zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding-overview.md

      Reach out to <a href="mailto:vladj@microsoft.com?subject=Extension Onboarding">Vlad Joanovic</a> to onboard your resource provider.
     <!--TODO: Locate distribution list for this purpose.  -->

 1. Azure Marketing Team

-   To ensure that the business goals of the new extension or service are aligned with Azure's business strategy, please reach out to the Integrated Marketing Team or the L&R - Operations - GD&F team at [ibiza-bmr@microsoft.com](mailto:ibiza-bmr@microsoft.com?subject=Azure%20Business%20model%20review).
+   To ensure that the business goals of the new extension or service are aligned with Azure's business strategy, please reach out to the Integrated Marketing Team or the L&R - Operations - GD&F team at <a href="mailto:ibiza-bmr@microsoft.com?subject=Azure Business Model Review">ibiza-bmr@microsoft.com</a>.
 Brian Hillger’s team and Stacey Ellingson’s team will guide you through the business model review process.
 The extension or service is not ready to be onboarded to Azure until its business model has received approval from those teams.
 Do not proceed with the next step until the business model has received approval.

 1. Support team